[Page 7: Additional Materials]

 Astronomy

-Many people are unaware that besides being interested in a whole bunch of other things, such as birds and plants, Henry David Thoreau was also vitally interested in astronomy.
-He lived, after all, only a few miles as the crow flies from a world-class center for astronomical research, the Harvard Observatory on Concord Avenue in Cambridge.
+Many people are unaware that besides being interested in a whole bunch of other things, such as bugs and birds and plants, Henry David Thoreau was also vitally interested in astronomy -- he lived, after all, only a few miles as the crow flies from a world-class center for astronomical research, the Harvard Observatory on Concord Avenue in Cambridge.

 John Burroughs